garrettkilpatrick/coffee-maker-simulator/README.md

 - **Latte**: A subclass of CoffeeMaker for the latte-making process.
 - **Cappuccino**: A subclass of CoffeeMaker for the cappuccino-making process.

-Although it could have been possible to put everything in the `CoffeeMaker` class, I chose to create a subclass for each coffee type to practice using inheritance and other OOP principles.
+Although it could have been possible to put everything in the `CoffeeMaker` class, I chose to create a subclass for each coffee type in order to practice using OOP principles.